Our terms and conditions

 Note: if you withdraw from a subject prior to payment, a charge will be made against your account as per the above schedule.

 The Student Administration Claims Committee may consider written requests for refunds due to exceptional circumstances and may increase the amount of refund provided beyond the above levels.

 Applications for exceptional circumstances must provide details and appropriate verifiable evidence of the circumstances why a refund beyond the stated policy should apply.

 A refund will not be provided if the application includes fraudulent or forged documentation.

 Appeals of decisions

-If, after 30 days from receipt of an application, you have not been notified of an outcome, or if you are unhappy with the decision, you may appeal to the Campus Director at the CSU Study Centre.
+If, after 30 days from receipt of an application, you have not been notified of an outcome, or if you are unhappy with the decision, you may appeal to the Campus Director at the Charles Sturt University Study Centre.

 Change of visa status